ahong117/UCI-Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat-playbook.yml file to ansible container.
+- Copy the filebeat-playbook.yml, filebeat-config.yml, metricbeat-playbook.yml, and the metricbeat-config.yml file to ansible container.
 - Update the hosts file to include the IP addresses of the 2 webservers as a group and the IP address of the ELK stack under a group called elk
 - Run the playbook, and navigate to the ELK stacks public IP address and access it through port 5601 to see if our ELK server is running.
+The format of the url to check if the ELK stack is running would be http:[public IP address of the ELK stack]:5601/kibana/apps